fast foods that are okay for kidney disease

 Fruit & Maple Oatmeal (without cream)

-This oatmeal is a great breakfast choice.
-It offers high fiber and low sodium when ordered without cream.
+This oatmeal is a great breakfast choice that aligns with renal nutrition goals.
+It offers high grams of fiber and low sodium content when ordered without cream.
 That way, it becomes a kidney friendly way to start your day.

 Hamburger

-McDonald’s basic hamburger is the lowest sodium sandwich on their menu.
+McDonald’s classic hamburger is the lowest sodium sandwich among their menu options.
 So, it’s a suitable choice for those watching their kidney health.

 Egg McMuffin (without Canadian bacon)